-Results 1–10 of 140 for "Press Release"X related to "Vulnerable patients" Refine Your Search Refine Your Search TopicChildren (13)Emotional health (13)Stress (10)Therapy (10)Teens (9) 37 more... [+] Trauma (9)Education (7)Law & psychology (7)Learning & memory (7)Violence (7)Workplace issues (7)Aging (6)Women & men (6)Addictions (5)Depression (5)Disability (4)Military (4)Obesity (4)Race (4)Anxiety (3)Health disparities (3)Pain (3)Parenting (3)Personality (3)Post-traumatic Stress Disorder (3)Safety & design (3)Sleep (3)Autism (2)Bipolar disorder (2)Immigration (2)Kids & the media (2)Lesbian, gay, bisexual, transgender (2)Marriage & divorce (2)Socioeconomic status (2)Suicide (2)ADHD (1)Alzheimer's (1)Anger (1)Bullying (1)Death & dying (1)Eating disorders (1)Ethics (1)Hide detailsDocument TypePress ReleaseXYear2014 (9)2013 (34)2012 (32)2011 (37)2010 (28)Author/ContributorAnderson, Norman B. (2)Biron, Michal (1)Buckhalt, Joseph A. (1)Faden, Vivian B. (1)Frings, Daniel (1) 9 more... [+] Gurwitch, Robin (1)Hamby, Sherry L. (1)Pargament, Kenneth I. (1)Rohan, Kelly (1)Schreibman, Laura (1)Smith, Glenn E (1)Vasquez, Melba J.T.
+Results 1–10 of 140 for "Press Release"X related to "Vulnerable patients" Refine Your Search Refine Your Search TopicChildren (13)Emotional health (13)Stress (10)Therapy (10)Teens (9) 37 more... [+] Trauma (9)Education (7)Learning & memory (7)Violence (7)Workplace issues (7)Aging (6)Law & psychology (6)Women & men (6)Addictions (5)Depression (5)Disability (4)Military (4)Obesity (4)Race (4)Anxiety (3)Health disparities (3)Pain (3)Parenting (3)Personality (3)Post-traumatic Stress Disorder (3)Safety & design (3)Sleep (3)Autism (2)Bipolar disorder (2)Immigration (2)Kids & the media (2)Lesbian, gay, bisexual, transgender (2)Marriage & divorce (2)Socioeconomic status (2)Suicide (2)ADHD (1)Alzheimer's (1)Anger (1)Bullying (1)Death & dying (1)Eating disorders (1)Ethics (1)Hide detailsDocument TypePress ReleaseXYear2014 (9)2013 (34)2012 (32)2011 (37)2010 (28)Author/ContributorAnderson, Norman B. (2)Biron, Michal (1)Buckhalt, Joseph A. (1)Faden, Vivian B. (1)Frings, Daniel (1) 9 more... [+] Gurwitch, Robin (1)Hamby, Sherry L. (1)Pargament, Kenneth I. (1)Rohan, Kelly (1)Schreibman, Laura (1)Smith, Glenn E (1)Vasquez, Melba J.T.
 (1)Youngstrom, Eric (1)Zeiss, Antonette M. (1)Hide details Results 1–10 of 140 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Addressing Psychological Impacts of Genetic Testing on Patients, FamiliesAPA asked Andrea Farkas Patenaude, PhD, six questions about genetic testing, breast cancer and mastectomies.Press Release (May 2013)2.Moms' High-Fat, Sugary Diets May Lead to Heavy Offspring With a Taste for Alcohol, Sensitivity to Drugs, Research FindsVulnerability to alcohol and drug abuse may begin in the womb and be linked to how much fatty and sugary foods a mother eats during pregnancy.Press Release (August 2013)3.New Generation of Virtual Humans Helping to Train PsychologistsNew technology has led to the creation of virtual humans who can interact with therapists via a computer screen and realistically mimic the symptoms of a patient with clinical psychological disorders.Press Release (August 2012)4.Congress Passes Legislation That Will Affect Mental Health ServicesAs a result of the new law, payment for Medicare outpatient psychotherapy services will be cut by five percent beginning March 1.Press Release (February 2012)5.Cognition Research Aims to Reduce Medical ErrorsSpecial issue spotlights psychology’s vital links to health care outcomesPress Release (September 2011)6.“Doc Fix” Bill Protects Medicare Patients’ Access to Psychological ServicesPatients receiving treatment for mental and behavioral health conditions through Medicare can continue to access services thanks to congressional action to pass the “Doc Fix” bill.Press Release (April 2014)7.APA Statement on Reforming the Juvenile Justice System to Improve Children's Lives and Public SafetyAPA submitted the following statement to U.S. House Committee on Education and Labor in support of the Juvenile Justice and Delinquency Prevention Reauthorization Act.Press Release (April 2010)8.Teen Dating Violence Often Occurs Alongside Other AbuseFebruary is national Teen Dating Violence Awareness Month, an opportunity to provide teens, their parents, educators and friends information and resources to recognize and prevent teen dating violence.Press Release (February 2012)9.Five Questions on the Tucson, Ariz., Shootings for Psychologist Joel Dvoskin, PhDA mental health expert explains how to recognize danger signs, talk to children about the tragedy and morePress Release (January 2011)10.Aetna Settlement Favorable to Psychologists and Their PatientsAetna agrees to a $120 million settlement of a class action lawsuit filed by psychologists, alleging that Aetna used a faulty database to underpay claims for services from out-of-network providers.Press Release (December 2012) Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Addressing Psychological Impacts of Genetic Testing on Patients, FamiliesAPA asked Andrea Farkas Patenaude, PhD, six questions about genetic testing, breast cancer and mastectomies.Press Release (May 2013)2.Moms' High-Fat, Sugary Diets May Lead to Heavy Offspring With a Taste for Alcohol, Sensitivity to Drugs, Research FindsVulnerability to alcohol and drug abuse may begin in the womb and be linked to how much fatty and sugary foods a mother eats during pregnancy.Press Release (August 2013)3.New Generation of Virtual Humans Helping to Train PsychologistsNew technology has led to the creation of virtual humans who can interact with therapists via a computer screen and realistically mimic the symptoms of a patient with clinical psychological disorders.Press Release (August 2012)4.Congress Passes Legislation That Will Affect Mental Health ServicesAs a result of the new law, payment for Medicare outpatient psychotherapy services will be cut by five percent beginning March 1.Press Release (February 2012)5.Cognition Research Aims to Reduce Medical ErrorsSpecial issue spotlights psychology’s vital links to health care outcomesPress Release (September 2011)6.“Doc Fix” Bill Protects Medicare Patients’ Access to Psychological ServicesPatients receiving treatment for mental and behavioral health conditions through Medicare can continue to access services thanks to congressional action to pass the “Doc Fix” bill.Press Release (April 2014)7.Teen Dating Violence Often Occurs Alongside Other AbuseFebruary is national Teen Dating Violence Awareness Month, an opportunity to provide teens, their parents, educators and friends information and resources to recognize and prevent teen dating violence.Press Release (February 2012)8.Five Questions on the Tucson, Ariz., Shootings for Psychologist Joel Dvoskin, PhDA mental health expert explains how to recognize danger signs, talk to children about the tragedy and morePress Release (January 2011)9.Aetna Settlement Favorable to Psychologists and Their PatientsAetna agrees to a $120 million settlement of a class action lawsuit filed by psychologists, alleging that Aetna used a faulty database to underpay claims for services from out-of-network providers.Press Release (December 2012)10.American Psychological Association Lauds High Court Decision Rejecting Mandatory Life Sentences for Juveniles Convicted of HomicideScientific research demonstrates that youths 14 and younger should not be held to same standards of culpability as adults, APA asserts.Press Release (June 2012) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 140 for "Press Release"X related to "Vulnerable patients"